haskell-mafia/loom/loom-site/how/projector.md

 - `{{ name }}`

-  A special kind of expression block for rendering string values as html, in this case the "name" value that we matched way back from the "Input" constructor.
+  A special kind of expression block that, when we're producing HTML, is for rendering string values as html.
+In this case we're taking the "name" value that we matched way back from the "Input" constructor, and producing an chunk of HTML text.

 ## How do I call another template?